intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 ```
 After loading the model into BigDL, you can train it with the MNIST dataset.
 See [here](https://github.com/intel-analytics/BigDL/blob/branch-0.4/pyspark/bigdl/examples/keras/mnist_cnn.py) for the full example code which includes the training and validation after model loading.
 After 12 epochs, accuracy >97% can be achieved.

 You can find several more examples [here](https://github.com/intel-analytics/BigDL/tree/branch-0.4/pyspark/bigdl/examples/keras) to get familiar with loading a Keras model into BigDL.
+We will add more examples to this directory in the future.

 ## **Limitations**
 We have tested the model loading functionality with several standard Keras [applications](https://faroit.github.io/keras-docs/1.2.2/applications/) and [examples](https://github.com/fchollet/keras/tree/1.2.2/examples).